-Additionally, Courtney Stein, who earned a Ph.D. from Dartmouth College, will join the Social Sciences and Education Department as an assistant professor, teaching courses in psychology.
-Stein was formerly a visiting assistant professor of psychology at Amherst College and Dartmouth College.
+Additionally, Courtney McManus, who earned a Ph.D. from Dartmouth College, will join the Social Sciences and Education Department as an assistant professor, teaching courses in psychology.
+McManus was formerly a visiting assistant professor of psychology at Amherst College and Dartmouth College.
 Dianna Terrell, a Ph.D. candidate at Boston College, has also joined the department, where she will teach courses in education as an assistant professor.
 Terrell is a former research assistant for the Carnegie Foundation's Teachers for a New Era initiative.

 Colby-Sawyer will host its first Fulbright Scholar-in-Residence, Dr. Isaac Nyamongo, associate professor and director of the Institute of African Studies at the University of Nairobi in Kenya.
 An anthropologist with expertise in public health, Dr. Nyamongo will teach and provide lectures and presentations, which will be open to the public.